 If you're parenting a blended family, snap!
 Our children arrived by birth and adoption.
 It's a joyous journey - but also a tough one.
 I hope you find encouragement and comfort in these blog posts.

-Some years ago, before adoption was even really on the cards for us, and when our eldest was just one, a friend made a passing comment that she wouldn't consider adoption because she had several birth children and had read about the damaging impact of adoption on birth kids.
-I honestly can't … [Read more...] about IS ADOPTION SCREWING UP MY BIRTH KIDS?
+Some years ago, before adoption was even really on the cards for us, and when our eldest was just one, a friend made a passing comment that she wouldn't consider adoption because she had several birth children and had read about the damaging impact of adoption on biological kids.
+I honestly … [Read more...] about IS ADOPTION SCREWING UP MY BIRTH KIDS?
+(ON MIXING BIOLOGICAL AND ADOPTED CHILDREN)

 It should say enough about our experience of adoption that this blog post was supposed to be titled 'adoption: six months on'.
 Being around eight months late with everything has become a feature of the past fourteen months.
 There you go, enough said.
 We've adopted kids, and now we have no time.
 Job … [Read more...] about WHAT DOES ADOPTION LOOK LIKE, 14 MONTHS IN?